Florida’s Rape Shield Law: What Tampa Defendants Need to Know

 How Courts Decide What Evidence the Jury Can Hear

 Before any evidence involving prior sexual conduct is presented, the judge must conduct an in camera review.
-This private proceeding allows the judge to:
+This private proceeding allows the judge to evaluate relevance, weigh potential prejudice, and determine whether the evidence fits the statutory exceptions.

 Why You Need an Experienced Tampa Sex Crimes Attorney